woodystock/learner-materials-react-props-and-state/activities/activity-5.md

 This is because we're already doing one level of dot notation in `App.js`, rather than having to do it in `CatCard.js` because we passed the whole object.

+It's also important to note that "props" in the above examples `{props.name}`, `{props.species}`, `{props.favouriteFoods}` is relating to our CatCard functions parameters name.
+If we changed the parameter to bingoWings we'd access these properties as `{bingoWings.name}`, `{bingoWings.species}`, `{bingoWings.favouriteFoods}`

+Passing the whole cat object at once or passing individual properties are both perfectly fine ways of writing React code - it's up to you which way prefer and how you'd like to name things.
-Either way is fine - it's up to you which you prefer.
-As we want to use all the cats properties, in this tutorial we're going to carry on passing the whole cat object.
+However, as we want to use all the cats properties, in this tutorial we're going to carry on passing the whole cat object.

+Before moving on to the next exercise though, have a play around to make yourself familiar with different ways of passing props and what each word and level of dot notation refers to.
+It can be a bit confusing at first, but the more you practice the easier it will become. 😺

 # End of Exercise 5